 The ScotlandsPeople Centre is the official government resource for family history research.
 It is located in central Edinburgh with search rooms in General Register House.
 Staff are on hand to offer help and advice.

 You can book a day search place online for £15 per day using our online booking system.
 See our charges for further details.
 To book simply select the date, your preferred search room and seat location and pay for the search place ahead of your visit.
 Your ticket is valid all day and you may arrive at any time.
+For safety reasons, we regret that the Adam Dome is currently not available for booking due to specialist survey work that is required to take place.
+Anyone who has an existing booking will be relocated to the Reid search room.

 If you are not an existing ScotlandsPeople customer you need to register at www.scotlandspeople.gov.uk in order to make an online seat booking.